High dimensional matrix estimation with unknown variance of the noise: Matrix Completion

+For this estimator, the variance of the noise is involved in the choice of the regularisation parameter $\lambda$.
+We propose a new square-root type estimator

-In order to simplify our notations we will write $\hat A=\hat{A}_{\lambda,\mu}$.
-Note that the first part of our estimator coincides with the square root of the data-depending term in \eqref{estimator'}.
+The first part of our estimator coincides with the square root of the data-depending term in \eqref{estimator'}.
 This is similar to the principle used to define the square-root lasso for the usual vector regression model, see \cite{chernozhukov-square}.
-Theorem \ref{thm1} gives an oracle bound on the prediction error of $\hat A$.
-This bound is obtained for an arbitrary $\mu$ and does not rely on the knowledge of the distributions of $X_i$.
-We apply Theorem \ref{thm1} to matrix completion, taking $\mu^{2}=m_1m_2$.
+Despite taking the square-root of the least squares criterion function, the problem \ref{estimator} retains global convexity and can be formulated as a solution to a conic programming problem.
+For more details see Section \ref{simulations}.